Phlexglobal gains visibility into Kubernetes clusters

-Indeed, with large-scale clinical studies often taking place across multiple countries and involving thousands of patients—for whom massive amounts of data must be closely monitored—it’s easy to see why it can take more than $2 billion and 12 years to launch a new treatment, and why clinical trials account for a third of today’s drug development costs.
+Large-scale clinical studies can take place across multiple countries and involve thousands of patients—for whom massive amounts of data must be closely monitored—it’s easy to see why it can take more than $2 billion and 12 years to launch a new treatment, and why clinical trials account for a third of today’s drug development costs.

 Having effected digital transformation and the migration from a monolithic on-premises solution to a hybrid cloud in a short period of time, the one thing still hampering Phlexglobal’s efforts to become an agile organization was the lack of a system-wide view into performance that would enable proactive monitoring.